Drive Me Away

-"Drive Me Away" is a song recorded by Canadian country music singer Jess Moskaluke for her forthcoming third extended play, Past the Past (2017).
+"Drive Me Away" is a song recorded by Canadian country music singer Jess Moskaluke for her third extended play, Past the Past (2017).
 Moskaluke co-wrote the song with Zach Abend and the record's producer, Corey Crowder.
 It was released to Canadian country radio via MDM Recordings Inc. on February 14, 2017 and to digital retailers worldwide the following day.

 "Drive Me Away" reached number three on the Canada Country chart in May 2017, becoming the first single by a solo female Canadian artist to enter the top five at country radio since Terri Clark's "In My Next Life" in 2008.

 Critical reception

 Nanci Degg of Canadian Beats wrote that the song is "catchy, upbeat and addictive" and the kind of single that "you want to listen to over and over again."

 Chart performance

 "Drive Me Away" debuted at number 41 on the Canada Country chart dated March 11, 2017.
 It has since reached a peak position of 3 on the chart dated May 20, 2017, making it her highest-charting single to date.
 With this position, Moskaluke earned the distinction of being the first solo female artist to place a single in the top five at Canadian country radio in nine years, since Terri Clark hit number one with "In My Next Life" in 2008.